Scaly-breasted munia: Vigilance

-Specialized foraging
+Specialised foraging

-Scaly-breasted munias have variable competitive behaviors that allow them to exploit scarce resources.
+Scaly-breasted munias have variable competitive behaviour that allows them to exploit scarce resources.
 There are two foraging alternatives: producers that make the food available and scroungers that steal food found by the producers.
 Studies show that these choices lead to a stable equilibrium within a group.
-When individuals are free to choose between producer and scrounger, frequency dependent selection results in a stable mixture of both behaviors where each receives similar payoff.
-Studies indicate that if most of the population consists of producers, then scrounging behavior is favored by natural selection because there is plenty of food to steal.
-On the other hand, if most birds exhibit scrounging then the competition for stealing is so great that producing is favored.
+When individuals are free to choose between producer and scrounger, frequency dependent selection results in a stable mixture of both behaviour where each receives similar payoff.
+Studies indicate that if most of the population consists of producers, then scrounging behaviour is favoured by natural selection because there is plenty of food to steal.
+On the other hand, if most birds exhibit scrounging then the competition for stealing is so great that producing is favoured.

-Three hypotheses might account for consistent foraging specializations across individuals: food source variation, phenotypic differences, and frequency dependent-choice.
-The food source variation hypothesis predicts that individuals will specialize when the use of two skills is more costly than specialist foraging.
-The phenotypic differences hypothesis proposes that individuals differ in their ability to use each foraging skill and stably specialize on the most profitable one.
-The pattern of specialization is expected to be stable although the number of individuals that use a given skill depends on the phenotypic composition of the flock.
-The frequency dependent choice hypothesis also proposes that individuals specialize on the most profitable skill, but the profitability of each alternative decreases as the number of phenotypically identical foragers gradually specialize on each skill when initially given two equally profitable alternatives.
-At equilibrium, individual payoffs should be independent of the pattern of specialization.
-Individuals in flocks adjusted their use of the two skills and two birds in each flock specialized on a different skill resulting in a variant of both the food source variation hypothesis and frequency dependent choice hypothesis.
+Three hypotheses might account for consistent foraging specialisations across individuals: food source variation, phenotypic differences, and frequency dependent-choice.
+The food source variation hypothesis predicts that individuals will specialise when the use of two skills is more costly than specialist foraging.
+The phenotypic differences hypothesis proposes that individuals differ in their ability to use each foraging skill and stably specialise on the most profitable one.
+The pattern of specialisation is expected to be stable although the number of individuals that use a given skill depends on the phenotypic composition of the flock.
+The frequency dependent choice hypothesis also proposes that individuals specialise on the most profitable skill, but the profitability of each alternative decreases as the number of phenotypically identical foragers gradually specialise on each skill when initially given two equally profitable alternatives.
+At equilibrium, individual payoffs should be independent of the pattern of specialisation.
+Individuals in flocks adjusted their use of the two skills and two birds in each flock specialised on a different skill resulting in a variant of both the food source variation hypothesis and frequency dependent choice hypothesis.

-Aviary experiments conducted with captive flocks of scaly-breasted munia have tested whether producers and scroungers reach the predicted stable equilibrium frequency (see Evolutionarily stable strategy) when individuals are free to choose either behavior.
+Aviary experiments conducted with captive flocks of scaly-breasted munia have tested whether producers and scroungers reach the predicted stable equilibrium frequency (see Evolutionarily stable strategy) when individuals are free to choose either behaviour.
 The numbers choosing either producers and scrounger strategies have been shown to converge on stable frequencies while demonstrating that variation in tactics arise through frequency dependent pay-offs from the choice of different feeding strategies.

 Furthermore, foraging birds may feed actively on the substrate or pick grains dropped on the ground and these strategies may be chosen according to the situation.
 Early departures occur more often when expected searching time decreases and when competition intensity increases.
 Competition intensity is expected to increase when more scroungers are present or when patches are smaller.